PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Manually marking links as downloads
 """""""""""""""""""""""""""""""""""

-If your download link can't be detected by extension, you still can tell tracker that link should be tracked as a download.
+If your download link can't be detected by extension, you still can tell JavaScript Tracking Client that link should be tracked as a download.

 You can add a ``download`` attribute to a link HTML tag. eg.